 "Body, mind and spirit all well and truly nourished following one of the most generous cultural events I’ve ever experienced."
 Only Wolves and Lions

 He emerged from this period of research with a developed participatory practice entitled: The Bakery Of Slow ideas Taking from his previous works The Bakery Of Slow Ideas is a durational participatory art practice based on the grounded process of making sourdough bread.
 It is underscored with a political critique of the burnout society that we are engaged in performing and implicated in the sustaining of.
 The practice suggests a necessity to explore alternative modes of existence; to favor the act of group consideration and the slow emergence of conscious, ethical and responsible action over states of anxiety-driven hyper-productivity.
-Central to this practice are processes that explore dialogue, ritual, explorations of alternative perspectivism and deeper listening.
+Central to this practice are processes that explore dialogue, ritual, deeper listening and collective DIY action.

 Previous freelance projects:

 This website www.thisisunfinished.com, platforms both his solo projects and Unfinished Business, a long term creative collaboration with producer Anna Smith.

 Performer and Deviser